Volts to Watts, Watts to Amps, Volts to Amps Conversion Calculator

 The formula to convert watts to amps at a fixed voltage is amps = watts / volts.

 - How do you convert volts to amps?

 The formula to convert volts to amps at a fixed wattage is: amps = watts / volts.

 - How do you convert amps to watts?

 The formula to convert amps to watts at a fixed voltage is: watts = amps x volts.

 Convert Watts to Amps (Detailed Example)

 Here is one example of how this calculator is commonly used by security system installers as an amp calculator.
-The installer needs to calculate the distance that a power cable can be run to a CCTV camera or HD security camera.
+The installer needs to calculate the distance that a power cable can be run from a security camera DVR to a CCTV camera, HD security camera, and even one of the latest UHD 4K security cameras.
 They first need to calculate how many amps a 24V AC power supply outputs.
 Typically, 24V AC power supplies have VA (voltage amps) ratings and not amps.
 For example a 24VAC50 power supply is 24 volt, 50 volt-amps (watts are also known as volt-amps).
 In the above calculator, the installer will enter a value of 24 in the volts field and a value of 50 in the watts field.